The Princess Without Parents

 Yuli gave a slow, thoughtful nod.
 “And if your magic is anything like your mother’s, I think Peridotia has little to fear.”

-The doubt coiled quietly beneath her chest.
-This conversation, this meeting, this entire performance—it was a dance she had learned well, but she could not shake the feeling that she was merely pretending.
-Pretending to be the ruler her parents had once been.
-Pretending she had all the answers.
+Doubt coiled inside her chest.
+This meeting, this entire performance—it was a dance she had learned well, but she could not shake the feeling that she was merely pretending to be the ruler her parents had once been, pretending she had all the answers.

 Yuli smiled once more, and the conversation resumed.